p2panda/p2panda/p2panda-rs/src/test_utils/README.md

 }
 ```

-### Notes
+### Usage in `p2panda-js`

-Currently in the `p2panda-js` tests we need the data of a single author with a single log which contains 4 entries published with the following message types in this exact order: 1) CREATE, 2) UPDATE, 3) DELETE and 4) CREATE.
+The generated test data is used to validate JSON RPC requests in `p2panda-js`.
+Currently in these tests we need the data of a single author with a single log which contains 4 entries published with the following message types in this exact order: 1) CREATE, 2) UPDATE, 3) DELETE and 4) CREATE.